Tsleil-Waututh Application for an Addition to Reserve

 The Addition to Reserve process

-We have been advised that the Government of Canada will provide an initial response to interested parties in spring 2021.
+We have been advised that the Government of Canada will provide an initial response to interested parties in 2021.

 For more information: